php-http/documentation/docs/discovery.md

 ## PSR-7 URI Factory Discovery

-This type of discovery finds installed [PSR-7](http://www.php-fig.org/psr/psr-7/) URI implementations and their factories.
+This type of discovery finds a [PSR-7](http://www.php-fig.org/psr/psr-7/) URI implementation and their factories.

 ``` php
 use Http\Message\UriFactory;